Best Lightroom Alternatives in 2023: Top Picks

 So here’s my top 4:

+The first three of these are paid apps.
+The last is a free alternative.
 You can find much more information below on these and why they make the cut.

 Lightroom Alternatives: Image Management + RAW Processing + Image Editing Apps

 Apple Aperture and Lightroom pioneered combining image management, processing RAW images, and advanced photo editing.
 Before they existed, there were management apps like iMatch or iView MediaPro and processing apps like Rawshooter and Bibble.
 So you would run separate apps side-by-side through your workflow, organizing your images in one and processing and editing your images in the other.
 The better apps found decent ways to send images back and forth, but the two sides weren’t truly integrated in the way that some apps are today.

 Aperture and Lightroom both brought the two sides of the workflow together and integrated them into a single app and single workflow.
 Both Lightroom and Aperture were designed to be archive and digital darkroom in one.
 And doing that added more than convenience and speed–it also opened up all sorts of new workflow options that weren’t easily possible before.